Code-Campfire/CCF_Frontend_TS_NEXTJS_Template/README.md

 ## pnpm installation using corepack

-If you are using `pnpm` as your package manager, you can use `corepack` to manage the version of `pnpm` used in this project.
+To use `pnpm` as your package manager, you can use `corepack` to manage the version of `pnpm` used in this project.
 To install `pnpm` using `corepack`, run the following command:

 ```bash
 corepack enable